bredelings/BAli-Phy/TODO/LinearAlgebraPlan.md

 The target is a coherent dense `Int`/`Double` subset of `hmatrix`, not its Complex, sparse, random, modular, or file-I/O facilities.

+Implementation status: complete through commit 20.
+The final invariant searches and full verification described below passed when the plan was completed.

 ## Review decisions

 The plan incorporates the following decisions from its review: